aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Fouls listed as a “Contact Foul” have the following nuances:

 A. The default penalty for a contact foul is a yellow card.

 B. Incidental contact may receive a back to hoops penalty instead of a yellow card.

 C. Violent, reckless or egregious fouls receive a red card instead of a yellow card.

 ### 6.2.2.
 Defining “From Behind”

 A. In order for contact to not be considered “from behind,” the navel of the contacting player must be in front of the frontal plane of the contacted player.
 The [frontal plane](https://training.seer.cancer.gov/anatomy/body/terminology.html#:~:text=Coronal%20Plane%20\(Frontal%20Plane\)) is the plane that bisects the body into a front and back half.

 i.
 As long as this occurs, the actual first point of contact may be made on the front or the back of the contacted player.

 B. Once contact has been legally established, a player may continue contact even when it results in contact from behind, so long as contact is not broken.

 i.
 This includes changing the type of contact.

 C. Contact is not considered “from behind” when a player leads with their back or spins or turns just prior to contact.

 ## 6.3.
 CONTACT LEGALITIES

 Some forms of contact are always illegal:

-⚑ *Contact Foul*—Making contact with an opponent’s head, neck, or groin.
+⚑ *Contact Foul*—Making contact with an opponent's head, neck, or groin.

 ⚑ *Contact Foul*—Initiating contact or exerting force at or below the knees of an opponent.